 I love scones.
-They’re super fast to make, can be flavored with either sweet or savory ingredients, and make a quick “bread” option for dinner (especially great with soup, stew, or chili).
+They’re super fast to make, can be flavored with either sweet or savory ingredients, and make a quick “bread” option for dinner (they go especially well with soup, stew, or chili).
 I’ll never get tired of trying new flavors (check out Lemon Blueberry, Chai Spice, and Strawberry White Chocolate).
-The combination of cheddar scallion is nothing new, but it’s one of those classics that will never, ever get old.
+While Cheddar Scallion Scones aren’t a new flavor combo, it is one of those classics that will never, ever get old.
 I know it’s getting warm out, but I’m dying to dip these scones in a big bowl of chili!

 For this recipe I took my basic scone recipe and made it savory by reducing the sugar and adding just a touch of garlic powder.
 I also stirred in some sliced green onions (scallions) and a handful of sharp cheddar cheese.
 Cheese is the most expensive ingredient here, but you’d be surprised at how little you need to flavor the whole batch.
 Just one half cup of shreds was plenty to give that sharp, cheesy flavor to every bite!

 Recipe updated 3/1/18

 These soft, flakey Cheddar Scallion Scones are a breeze to prepare and make a great side for soups, stews, and chili!